noaheggenschwiler/DePay/README.md

 Contract Address: 0x8Df25c3B2FeF66811E8cDe8E09244fB28bcF7046

 ## Key Features:
 **Recent Research Papers**: The left-hand side of the application displays the 20 most recent Arxiv pre-prints that contain the subject blockchain.
-I used an API GET request using Axios to display the data.

 **Payment System**: The middle of the application allows a user to connect their metamask wallet and send ETH to users.
 Below that is a list of recent transactions that have occured on the DePay Application.
 This list is maintained within the smart contract, and does incur a slight fee.
 This method would not be scalable, as you wouldn't want to store data that type of data on-chain, however, this was just a proof-of-concept to learn solidity.
 In order to keep data capacity low on-chain, only the 5 most recent transactions are stored.